-Before these plans went into effect, children who had been abused years ago had no recourse to suit under New York law, as the courts had held that they were time barred.
-These plans, however, have the effect of reviving the claims--though there are time limits for presentation of claims under these plans, and the New York one will end soon.
+Before these plans went into effect, children who had been abused years ago had no recourse to suit under New York law, as the courts had held that they were time-barred.
+These plans, however, have the effect of reviving the claims–though there are time limits for the presentation of claims under these plans, and the New York one will end soon.

 There are no set amounts under the plan, and there is also no limit on what the outside administrator can direct to be paid, either per case or overall.
 The administrator considers matters such as the type of sexual conduct, what the child suffered, how long the abuse continued, and the proof pertaining to such events.
 Our firm has fought on behalf of victims for an extensive period of time, and the most notorious of the clergy members involved in our cases is Brother Damian Galligan.
 If you or a loved one has suffered as a result of sexual abuse by a clergy member, allow us to pursue justice on your behalf.

 Contact Our Personal Injury Attorneys Today